 The number of names in the listed utilities sector has shrunk considerably over the past decade through take-over activity, which has reduced the opportunity set for investors looking for domestic UK utilities exposure.
-EGL's manager says that, as a consequence, utilities exposure is under represented in the portfolios of UK investors (both institutional and retail) and that those looking for exposure need to look further afield.
+EGL's managers say that, as a consequence, utilities exposure is under represented in the portfolios of UK investors (both institutional and retail) and that those looking for exposure need to look further afield.
 This is in marked contrast to the US where private client portfolios traditionally include some meaningful utilities exposure.
-The manager finds this surprising, given the usually high level of income and the stability of returns that utilities offer (utilities tend to offer stable returns as they engage in activities that are essential to the economy of which they are a part).
+They find this surprising, given the usually high level of income and the stability of returns that utilities offer (utilities tend to offer stable returns as they engage in activities that are essential to the economy of which they are a part).

-There are two utilities focused funds, listed on the LSE - EGL and Premier Energy and Water Trust (PEW) and they are distinctly different propositions (they might even be considered to be potentially complementary allocations).
-PEW, which is also a client of Marten & Co, is smaller than EGL (its ordinary shares have a market capitalisation of £29.9m as at 19 May 2017), has a high level of structural gearing that is provided by zero dividend preference shares (ZDPs) and has a high allocation to higher growth emerging markets (44% as at 31 March 2017).
+There are two utilities focused funds, listed on the LSE - EGL and Premier Energy and Water Trust (PEW) and they are distinctly different propositions (in our view they are potentially complementary allocations).
+PEW, which is also a corporate client of Marten & Co, is smaller than EGL (its ordinary shares have a market capitalisation of £29.9m as at 19 May 2017), has a high level of structural gearing that is provided by zero dividend preference shares (ZDPs) and has a high allocation to higher growth emerging markets (44% as at 31 March 2017).
 In this regard, EGL, with its focus on developed market utilities and other economic infrastructure, offers a unique proposition in the UK listed closed-end funds space.

-The manager believes EGL's strategy could be applied to a much larger fund.
+We believe EGL's strategy could be applied to a much larger fund.
 Expanding EGL's size should lower its ongoing charges ratio and improve liquidity in its shares.